Submit to Inglenook Lit

 (250-3,500 words)

-Do you believe in ghosts and fairies?
+Do you believe in ghosts or fairies?
 Do you know some?
+Were you one of those kids who never stopped believing in magic, or have you rediscovered a love for it?
 In memoir, flash CNF, and essays, we’re looking for wise narrators and sophisticated storytelling about enchantment, nature, and life’s mysteries.
 We love work that uses reality as a springboard for speculation, like Ellen Wayland-Smith's The Science of Last Things and Rebecca Solnit's Field Guide to Getting Lost.
 If you stray from the beaten path and can write about it with an eye towards craft, this publication is for you.
 Pieces we love include:

 Hand of Smoke